ps3611/hoolihomes/README.md

 # Hooli Homes

-Find the home of your dreams!
+Find the home of your dreams at www.hoolihomes.eu ✨

-www.hoolihomes.eu

 ![Img](https://s3.amazonaws.com/ps3611-images/hoolihomes.png)

 ## Idea

-With so many homes for sale in today's market, it is really challenging to find exactly what you are looking for.
-That is where [Hooli Homes](http://hoolihomes.eu/) comes handy.
-With its simple user interface and easy-to-use filter functionality, find the home that meets your criteria within minutes!
+With so many homes for sale in today's real estate market, it is really challenging to find exactly what you are looking for.
+That's where [Hooli Homes](http://hoolihomes.eu/) comes to the rescue!
+With its simple user interface and easy-to-use filter functionality, find the home that meets your criteria within minutes 💪🏼

 ## Tech